Vietnam.vn - Nền tảng quảng bá Việt Nam

 Regarding the environmental impact, Secretary-General Dominguez pointed out that the incident of the fertilizer ship Rubymar sinking in early March after being attacked on February 18 negatively affected the marine environment and posed a navigational hazard to ships operating in the area.

-IMO has coordinated with UN agencies such as the UN Office for the Coordination of Humanitarian Affairs (UN OCHA), the UN Environment Programme (UNEP), the UNEP-OCHA Joint Environment Unit and the Emergency Response Team in the Red Sea and Gulf of Aden (EMERSGA), to provide technical support and deploy a team of experts to Aden to assist the Government of Yemen in the event of a fuel or cargo spill from a ship.
+IMO has coordinated with UN agencies such as the UN Office for the Coordination of Humanitarian Affairs (UN OCHA), the UN Environment Programme (UNEP), the UNEP-OCHA Joint Environment Unit and the Emergency Assistance Agency for the Red Sea and Gulf of Aden (EMERSGA), to provide technical support and deploy a team of experts to Aden to assist the Government of Yemen in the event of a fuel or cargo spill from a ship.

-To help protect crews from incidents like True Confidence, IMO is also drawing on some of the measures it adopted more than 10 years ago to combat piracy off the coast of Somalia in the Gulf of Aden, and is drawing on experience and expertise to review and revise its guidance on the safety of seafarers.
+To help protect crews from incidents like True Confidence, IMO is also drawing on some of the measures it adopted more than 10 years ago to combat piracy off Somalia in the Gulf of Aden, and is gathering experience and expertise to review and revise its guidance on seafarer safety.

 The IMO Secretary-General said the organization is closely monitoring developments in the Red Sea and is taking diplomatic measures and engaging in dialogue with all relevant parties to ensure the protection of seafarers, ships and cargo.

-IMO also actively engages with Member States and UN agencies and representatives from the maritime industry to pool experience and expertise to address the challenges of conflict in the Red Sea.
+IMO also actively engages with Member States and UN agencies and representatives from the maritime industry to gather experience and expertise to address the challenges of conflict in the Red Sea.

 Source